 What is Marijuana?

 Marijuana is a drug of convenience; for a relatively small amount of money, a person can buy enough that can be shared with several people but still transports easily in a pocket or bag.
-Pot can be purchased in almost any neighborhood in any city or state in the country.
+Marijuana can be purchased in almost any neighborhood in any city or state in the country.
 It is easily concealed, both for transport and use.

-This is why it has become widely popular with adolescents or young adults who have a lot of authority figures involved in their lives.
+Along with legalization in some states, marijuana has become widely popular with adolescents or young adults who have a lot of authority figures involved in their lives.
 Unlike alcohol, where the signs of use are often overt and overwhelming, a marijuana user can often conceal their use in the event that they are under scrutiny, often with such simple remedies as a quick shower or a few drops of Visine.

 Behavioral Signs of Use

 - Lack of motivation or ambition for activities that once excited the user.